skagra/diy-cpu-uc-assembler/README.md

 ## uOps.txt

-Each line in `uOps.txt` associates a symbolic name with a logical `OR` of symbols from `uCtrl.txt` - that is of control lines.
+Each line in `uOps.txt` associates a symbolic name with a binary *or* (`|`) of symbols from `uCtrl.txt` - that is of control lines.
 This is a convenience mechanism used for abstraction and to reduce repetition when defining μcode in `uCode.txt`.

 For [example](ucode/uOps.txt):